tmikus/ahocorasick_rs/README.md

 ## Benchmarks

-The benchmark below was executed on Macbook Pro M1 Max using https://github.com/BobuSumisu/aho-corasick-benchmark
+The benchmark below was executed on Macbook Pro M1 Max using https://github.com/BobuSumisu/aho-corasick-benchmark.
+Please note, that the benchmark below sends a rather large input to the library, which might give an unfair advantage to my library.
+This is because this library uses CGO, which means that the input is copied from Go to Rust and back.
+This is not the case for the other libraries, and they all run natively in Go without paying the penalty of crossing the FFI boundary.

 ```
           name    patterns        build    search    matches       alloc